-2019-001 The City Should Publish Annual Financial Statements/Audits budget, financial statements or audit report.
+2020-001 The City Should Publish Annual Financial Statements/Audits budget, financial statements or audit report.

-Condition: No evidence noted the City published in the paper of record its most recent information of municipalities.
+Condition: No evidence noted the City published in the paper of record its most recent financial information of municipalities.

-Criteria: KRS 424.220 and KRS 424.240 set criteria regarding publishing financial results as required by statute.
+Criteria: KRS 91A.040, KRS 424.220 and KRS 424.240 set criteria regarding publishing results as required by statute.